RodZill4/material-maker/doc/_sources/node_pattern.rst.txt

   * Square: the value follows a square waveform (stays constant at 0, then 1)

-  * Sawtooth: the value follows a sawtooth waveform (hanges linearly from 0 to 1, then jumps back to 0)
+  * Sawtooth: the value follows a sawtooth waveform (changes linearly from 0 to 1, then jumps back to 0)

   * constant: the value is 1